TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   often most interested in looking at the residuals.
-This is because outliers are often relatively obvious in plots of residuals, as are deviations from the model assumptions of linearity, homoskedasticity and (for smaller samples) normality of the residuals.
+This is because outliers are often relatively obvious in plots of residuals, as are deviations from the model assumptions of linearity, homoskedasticity and (particularly important for smaller samples) normality of the residuals.

 So, what is an 'outlier'?
 An outlier is simply something that does not seem to fit he current model well.
 When looking at using a t-test to generate a confidence